 The Department of ECE was established in the year 2008 with the intent of developing highly qualified engineers and researchers who can make a substantial contribution to the field of Electronics and Communication Engineering.
 The department has well-equipped laboratories such as Integrated circuits lab, Electronic circuits lab, Communications lab, Microprocessor & Microcontrollers lab, VLSI design Lab, Digital Signal Processing lab, Embedded Systems lab and Microwave and Optical Communications lab.

 The department has experienced and dedicated faculty with good academic and research experience.
 The department has a good and consistent placement record with students placed in many core and IT companies.
-The department is running successfully under the headship of Professor Dr. P. Bala Murali Krishna, who has vast experience in academics and research.
+The department is running successfully under the headship of Professor Dr. M.Nageswara Rao, who has vast experience in academics and research.

 Program Specific Outcomes (Psos)